VIZARDCLUB/Phizard-HW/README.md

 - Swap USB connecter to USB-C.
 - Added ZL button connected to GPIO12.
 Works with PhoZL firmware.
 - Fixed the Z/ZL footprint to fit right angle mouse switches.
 - Added breakout pad for Dup and Dleft for SoreiruFactory's Double LR Trigger.
+- Added a 22ohm resister and a pad for 3.3V cell rumble.
 - Added Phizard Link-V based on OlyU-V. This supports Phob vision output.
 (I will make an adapter for it in the future.)

 # Credit